MutasimFe/3--Power-circuit-design-and-implementation-for-mobile-robot-and-fixed-robot/README.md

         The operating current: 350-450mA

-        The totale current consumption: i will consider the average current which is 400*5 = 2000mA = 2A
+        The totale current consumption: i will consider the maximum current which is 450*5 = 2250mA = 2.25A

 So, the total current of all components are: